flycheck/flycheck/README.md

 possible.

 To report problems or bugs, please use our [issue tracker][].
-Our [contribution guidelines][contrib] help you to create good bug reports; please take a look.
+Our [Contributor’s Guide][contrib] helps you to create good bug reports; please take a look.

 We welcome patches and pull requests that fix bugs or provide new features.
-Please read our [Contribution guidelines][contrib] for help and guidelines before submitting pull requests.
+Please read our [Contributor’s Guide][contrib] for help and guidance before submitting pull requests.
 When making larger changes to Flycheck or implementing new features we recommend that you first open a separate issue or ask in our [Gitter channel][gitter] to discuss you intended changes.